France–Germany relations: 1930s

-The Great Depression on 1929-33 soured the mood in France, and plunged Germany into economic hardship and violent internal convulsions and upheavals.
+The Great Depression on 1929-33 soured the mood in France, and plunged Germany into economic hardship and violent internal unrest.
 From 1933 under Adolf Hitler, Germany began to pursue an aggressive policy in Europe.
-Meanwhile, France in the 1930s was tired, politically divided, and above all dreaded another war, which the French feared would again be fought on their soil for the third time, and again destroy a large percentage of their young men.
+Meanwhile, France in the 1930s was politically divided.
+Above all, the country dreaded another war; the French feared would again be fought on their soil for the third time, and again destroy a large percentage of their young men.
 France's stagnant population meant that it would find it difficult to withhold the sheer force of numbers of a German invasion; it was estimated Germany could put two men of fighting age in the field for every French soldier.
 Thus in the 1930s the French, with their British allies, pursued a policy of appeasement of Germany, failing to respond to the remilitarization of the Rhineland, although this put the German army on a larger stretch of the French border.

 Second World War

-Finally, however, Hitler pushed France and Britain too far, and they jointly declared war when Germany invaded Poland in September 1939.
-But France remained exhausted and in no mood for a rerun of 1914–18.
+Finally, however, Hitler pushed France and Great Britain too far, and they jointly declared war when Germany invaded Poland in September 1939.
+But, France remained exhausted and in no mood for a rerun of 1914–18.
 There was little enthusiasm and much dread in France at the prospect of actual warfare after the Phoney War.
 When the Germans launched their blitzkrieg invasion of France in 1940, the French Army crumbled within weeks, and with Britain retreating, an atmosphere of humiliation and defeat swept France.

 A new government under Marshal Philippe Pétain surrendered, and German forces occupied most of the country.
 A minority of the French forces escaped abroad and continued the fight under General Charles de Gaulle and Free France.
 On the other hand, the French Resistance conducted sabotage operations inside German-occupied France.
 To support the invasion of Normandy of 1944, various groups increased their sabotage and guerrilla attacks; organizations such as the Maquis derailed trains, blew up ammunition depots, and ambushed Germans, for instance at Tulle.
 The 2nd SS Panzer Division Das Reich, which came under constant attack and sabotage on their way across the country to Normandy, suspected the village of Oradour-sur-Glane of harboring resistance members, arms and explosives.
 In retaliation, they destroyed the town in the Oradour-sur-Glane massacre, killing 642 of its inhabitants.

 There was also a free French army fighting with the Allies, numbering almost five hundred thousand men by June 1944, one million by December and 1.3 million by the end of the war.
 By the war's end, the French army occupied south-west Germany and a part of Austria.